 - D33.
-Please identify inputs that are a significant factor in the production rebar.
-Inputs that are a significant factor should be significant in relation to the overall inputs used in the production of rebar(e.g. iron ore, coal, ferrous scrap, electricity, steel billet, etc.). - D34.
+Please identify inputs that are a significant factor in the production of small power transformers.
+Inputs that are a significant factor should be significant in relation to the overall inputs used in the production of certain small power transformers (e.g. electrical steel, tank steel plate, copper, insulation material, etc.). - D34.
 Appendix 5 provides the format to be used when responding to this question.
-Please refer to the electronic Excel® file "RB3 2020 IN Exporter RFI Dumping Appendix 5.xlsx" included with this RFI for completion of this Appendix.
-For the POI, please identify all suppliers from which your company purchased or imported inputs that are a significant factor in the production of rebar identified above.
+Please refer to the electronic Excel® file "SPT 2021 IN Exporter RFI Dumping Appendix 5.xlsx" included with this RFI for completion of this Appendix. - For the PAP, please identify all suppliers from which your company purchased or imported inputs that are a significant factor in the production of small power transformers.
 Please also complete Appendix 5 in relation to these purchases. - D35.
-If your company purchased inputs that are a significant factor in the production of rebar from both SOEs and non-SOEs, please describe the decision making process with respect to how your company determines where to source the inputs. - D36.
-If your company imported inputs that are a significant factor in the production of rebar, please describe the decision making process with respect to how you company determines when to purchase these domestic versus imported inputs. - D37.
-Please identify and describe any policy, plan and/or directive issued by your government which may impact the decisions made by your company with respect to the purchase of inputs that are a significant factor in the production of rebar.

-- D38.
-Please identify and describe any policy, plan and/or directive issued by your government which encourages or requires the purchase of domestically produced inputs that are a significant factor in the production of rebar. - D39.
-Please identify and describe any support programs offered by your government, including any financial contributions or any kind of income or price support which relates to the production or sale of inputs that are a significant factor in the production of rebar.
+If your company purchased inputs that are a significant factor in the production of small power transformers from both SOEs and non-SOEs, please describe the decision making process with respect to how your company determines where to source the inputs. - D36.
+If your company imported inputs that are a significant factor in the production of small power transformers, please describe the decision making process with respect to how you company determines when to purchase these domestic versus imported inputs. - D37.
+Please identify and describe any policy, plan and/or directive issued by your government which may impact the decisions made by your company with respect to the purchase of inputs that are a significant factor in the production of small power transformers. - D38.
+Please identify and describe any policy, plan and/or directive issued by your government which encourages or requires the purchase of domestically produced inputs that are a significant factor in the production of small power transformers. - D39.
+Please identify and describe any support programs offered by your government, including any financial contributions or any kind of income or price support which relates to the production or sale of inputs that are a significant factor in the production of small power transformers.
 Furthermore, please describe the impact each program may have on your company's purchase price of the inputs. - D40.
-Please discuss the volatility and/or depreciation of your country's domestic currency and any impacts that this has had or may have on your company's buying and selling decisions both generally, and specifically with respect to rebar and its inputs that are a significant factor in their production. - D41.
+Please discuss the volatility and/or depreciation of your country's domestic currency and any impacts that this has had or may have on your company's buying and selling decisions both generally, and specifically with respect to small power transformers and its inputs that are a significant factor in their production. - D41.
 Please discuss any steps that your company has taken to mitigate the effects of inflation and currency volatility and/or depreciation, and what impact, if any, this has had.